software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

 * **Date properties:** Date properties are used to store date values without time.
 With ```date format```, users can define in which format a date value is displayed in the user interface.
 For possible values for date formats, see [Format Strings](http://msdn.microsoft.com/en-us/library/zdtaw1bw.aspx).

 * **DateTime properties:** DateTime properties are used to store date values with time.
 As with date properties, users can specify with ```date format``` in which format a date and time property is displayed in the user interface.
 Possible values for date formats can be found at [Format Strings](http://msdn.microsoft.com/en-us/library/zdtaw1bw.aspx).

+* **Numeric property:** Numeric properties are used to store numeric values.
+For numeric properties, different parameters can be defined:
+  * Maximum number of digits: Sets the maximum number of digits before and after decimal digits.